 Euro Base - Make it easy to install patio tiles

 Want to install in fewer steps?
-Rinox offers an excellent alternative product, Euro Base, available at BMR.
+Rinox offers an excellent alternative product, Euro Base.
 These simple panels are laid down beneath the slabs, making your life so much easier by saving you from excavating, laying down the geotextile fabric, stone dust, etc.

 Simply excavate a half an inch down to clear the surface, spread sand and compact.
 Then place the Euro Base panels.
 Next, lay your slabs directly onto the panels and you’re done!

 Sealing pavers is an effective way to prevent stains.
 Sealants also prevent discoloration caused by the sun’s rays.
 Sealing is optional, however, as pavers are made to last.

 Avoid lining your walkway with shrubs that have an overly invasive root system to prevent roots from forming underneath.
 Adding a combination of wood and concrete to the surrounding area creates a perfect look.
 To give your walkway definition, consider adding edging on either side.